-Attached for the Board's consideration is the Riverside Community College District budget for the 2012-2013 fiscal year.
-The 2012-2013 Budget proposal was previously discussed at the Board's Resources Committee.
-Additionally, a Public Hearing was set for 6:00 p.m. on September 18, 2012, at the June 19, 2012 Board meeting.
-Staff is prepared to discuss the budget, and proposes that the Board hold an open public hearing and hear any testimony on the budget.
-Upon close of the hearing and discussion, the Board will take action on the 2012-2013 RCCD Budget.
+Attached for the Board's review is a copy of the proposed final budget for the 2012-2013 fiscal year.
+The 2012-2013 Budget proposal was previously discussed by the Board's Resources Committee.
+Additionally, a Public Hearing was set for 6:00 p.m. on September 18, 2012, at the June 19, 2012 Board's Resources Committee, and will precede presentation of this item.

-Prepared By: Jim Buysse, Vice Chancellor, Administration & Finance
+Prepared By: Jim Buysse, Vice Chancellor, Administration & Finance Aaron Brown, Associate Vice Chancellor, Finance